Myst 25th Anniversary Kickstarter Book & Inkwell Rewards Review

 The book has been enlarged but the linking panel LCD has been kept the same size, so it looks a little smaller than it should be.
 However it’s sized so that on the lower tier versions the images on the game disc sleeves can be the linking panels themselves, so it’s not like they could’ve made the sleeves much larger.
 Its colours are bright & vibrant, its got a pretty fantastic viewing angle, and its brightness level has clearly been tuned so it looks “right” for normal indoor brightness levels – as in, it looks close to a window to another world and not a brightly glowing LCD, and it photographs very well.
 The video plays automatically when you open the book, which is cool, and the battery level indicator displays momentarily in the top right, which is nice I guess but I wish there was some way to turn it off.
 In case you’re wondering, it’s got a standard 3.7V 800mAh 2.96Wh Lithium battery inside which charges from the included USB cable at 1A.
 The best way to store this battery long-term is to leave it at around 50% capacity, which isn’t too hard to do given the book has a battery level indicator.
 Loading alternate videos onto the book seems like it would be easy but I haven’t tried it to see what formats or codecs it can handle.
 I like the “hidden” button markers that are smudges on the page, they’re sneaky.
 The speaker in the top right is a bit quiet, a bit tinny and seems to be peaking a lot – I haven’t pulled apart the electronics yet but I think it’s because it’s hidden behind the front paper.
 There’s only so much you can do when a speaker is obscured like that.
 I suspect a few holes in the paper would improve the audio quality but pulling that apart is another job.

-For what it’s worth, from experience I can say that there aren’t many options for suitable LCDs of around the right size with the right specs for a linking panel.
+From personal experience I can say that there aren’t many options for suitable LCDs around the right size with the right specs for a linking panel.
 Particularly if you want 15,000 of them, and you’re not willing to spend $80/panel.
-For reference the LCD for my Myst book cost $140USD, and that’s for just the raw LCD panel itself without any driver board, embedded computer to display content, battery, charging circuit, etc. Cyan only charged an extra $70 for the tier with all the electronics, so to pull that off at scale their choices would’ve been limited and I’m super impressed they managed to do it on such a comparatively tight budget.
+For reference the LCD for my Myst book cost $140USD, and that’s for just the raw LCD panel itself without the driver board, embedded computer to feed it content, battery, charging circuitry, etc. Cyan only charged an extra $70 for the tier with all the electronics, so to pull that off at scale their choices would’ve been limited and I’m super impressed they managed to do it on such a comparatively tight budget.

 Now, the content on the book.
 First off – the original classic Myst intro has been re-rendered at 30fps at the resolution of the book, so it looks amazing! 😀 The other content on the book is a bit of a mixed bag and honestly feels a little like they got half-way through making videos for it when they hit the deadline and abruptly stopped.
 There’s no videos from Revelation or End of Ages, and only a single video from Uru.
 You totally need to check out the Uru video, UruFly.mp4 – I don’t want to say any more, just play that one and enjoy!
 Cyanlogo.mp4 looks like a re-rendered version of Cyan’s original 1993 logo just for this book – the blurred text at the end is different but the model is the 3d model is the original one, and it’s crisp like it’s been rendered at the right resolution.
 There’s plenty of classic Myst, realMyst Masterpiece and even re-rendered classic Myst flyby videos, Sirrus/Achenar/Atrus videos, Riven flybys, and even Exile flybys (even if they are weirdly labelled “Energy” “Jnanin” “Life” and “Matter”)… But no Revelation or End of Ages.
 It’d be cool if Cyan offers a few flybys from the missing games for download in the future, but who knows if that will happen.